core-wg/yang-cbor/draft-somaraju-core-sid-latest.md

 --- abstract

-Structured IDentifiers (SID) are used to identify different YANG items when encoded is CBOR.
+Structured IDentifiers (SID) are used to identify different YANG items when encoded in CBOR.
 This document defines the registration and assignment processes of SIDs.
 To enable the implementation of these processes, this document also defines a file format used to persist and publish assigned SIDs.

 --- middle